 Five Davey O’Brien High School Scholarship Finalists Selected

-FORT WORTH, Texas – The Davey O’Brien Foundation is pleased to announce its finalists for the 2012 Davey O’Brien High School Scholarship Award.
-The scholarship, which is partially underwritten by Higginbotham and the Sid W. Richardson Foundation, is presented each year to an exceptional senior student-athlete in the North Texas area.
-The recipient of the newly-increased $30,000 scholarship will be announced Jan.
-22 during the 6th Annual Davey O’Brien High School Scholarship Luncheon held at The Fort Worth Club.
-The Foundation will also award a $2,500 scholarship to each of the four remaining finalists.
+FORT WORTH, Texas – The Davey O’Brien Foundation is pleased to announce its finalists for the 2011 Davey O’Brien High School Scholarship Award, presented each year to an exceptional senior student-athlete in the North Texas area.
+The recipient of the $20,000 scholarship will be announced Jan.
+17 during the 5th Annual Davey O’Brien Scholarship Luncheon held at The Fort Worth Club.
+The Foundation will also award a $1,000 scholarship to each of the four remaining finalists.

 The Davey O’Brien High School Scholarship Selection Committee will interview each finalist before the recipient is announced on Jan.
-22. The Selection Committee is comprised of David O’Brien, Jr. (chair), Karen Anisman, Todd Blouin, Roger Latham, Walter Littlejohn, Pollard Rogers and Joel Sharp.
+17. The Selection Committee is comprised of David O’Brien, Jr. (chair), Karen Anisman, Todd Blouin, Raymond B. Kelly III, Roger Latham, Walter Littlejohn, Pollard Rogers and Joel Sharp.

 About the Davey O’Brien Foundation

 The Davey O’Brien Foundation was founded in 1977 to honor and remember the strong character and leadership of football great, Davey O’Brien.
-Widely known for its Davey O’Brien National Quarterback Award®, the Foundation recognizes champions on and off the field through awards programs encouraging academic and career success.
-The Foundation has given away more than $850,000 in scholarships and university grants to help high school and college athletes transform leadership on the field to leadership in life.
-For more information, visit www.DaveyOBrien.org.
+Widely known for its Davey O’Brien National Quarterback Award®, the Foundation recognizes champions on and off the field through national awards programs encouraging academic and career success.
+The Foundation has given away more than $825,000 in scholarships and university grants to help high school and college athletes transform leadership on the field to leadership in life.
+More information about the Foundation can be found at www.DaveyOBrien.org.